weaveworks/weave/site/weavedns.md

 * The address on which the DNS server is listening
 * The interface being used for multicast DNS
 * The fallback DNS which will be used to resolve non local names
 * The names known to the local weaveDNS server.
 Each entry comprises the container ID, IP address and its fully qualified domain name

+Information on the processing of queries, and the general operation of weaveDNS, can be obtained from the container logs with

+    docker logs weavedns

 ## <a name="limitations"></a>Present limitations